How Long do Black Beans Last in the Refrigerator?

 The black beans will be ready to cook or reheat when you take them out of the fridge.
 Divide the cooked beans into two bowls to make lunch-sized pieces that you can reheat to your liking.
 Your beans can still be eaten, but you can store them to add to soups and stews where they can be thoroughly cooked.

 Storing cooked beans quickly and chilling them in the refrigerator will help prevent bacterial growth.
-After cooking, let the beans stand in the broth for another half an hour to enhance the flavor.
+After cooking, let the beans stand in the broth for another half an hour to enhance the flavour.
 Soaking also makes the beans creamy and soft, rather than metallic and soft (like their canned counterpart).
-Using canned beans without adding salt will help you create the bean flavor you like.
+Using canned beans without adding salt will help you create the bean flavour you like.

 If you’re interested in What Can I Substitute For Ricotta Cheese, take a look at my other article.